 Pack extra socks, gloves and hats

 The last thing you want when winter camping is wet feet.
 Wet means cold.
 So a durable, waterproof, and warm pair of winter boots is a must.
-Don’t forget good socks too (Merino is another fantastic option here).
-And of course, gloves and hats.
-You should bring several pairs of gloves so your hands are never cold, and two hats: one really warm one for camp and a more technical one for outdoor activities.
+Don’t forget good socks, too.
+Merino is a fantastic option here.

 Keep your clothes as dry as possible